 In Radiant Dawnan ending sequence only available on a New Game+ implies that Soren, a mandatory recruit who was instrumental to Ashnard's defeat and death, was Ashnard's son.
 The irony.

+In Fire Emblem: Seisen no Keifu's second part, we have the Lopto!possessed!
+Prince Julius attacking his mother Deirdre and his younger sister Julia.
+Deirdre manages to use her Warp staff to save Julia, but isn't lucky enough herself, and dies at Julius's hands.
+Similarly, in the first half King Chagall of Augustria and Duke Andorey of Jungby killed their fathers to ascend to their respective thrones.
+(The second earns the scorn of his fellow conspirator Duke Langobalt for that).
 Also, for major Video Game Cruelty Potential, in both halves you can have some of your own units kill their Archnemesis Dads: Tailto (daughter of Duke Reptor) and Lex (son of the aforementioned Duke Langobalt) for the first part, either Johan or Johalvier (sons of King Danan) in the second.

 In Fire Emblem: Sword of Seals, after numerous attempts on his own life from his father, King Desmond, Zephiel decides to turn the tables.
 He fakes his own death, then at his funeral, when Desmond opens the coffin to check on his son, Zephiel stabs him dead on the spot.